mmarcon/jhere/README.md

 That's it.
 All the documentation is available at [jhere.net/docs.html](http://jhere.net/docs.html).

+## Extensions

+Please refer to `EXTENSIONS.md` for information about the extensions for jHERE.

 ### Playground
 Because [@thingsinjars](http://twitter.com/thingsinjars) is awesome **jHERE** has a playground, where you can go and experiment with the API, make cool maps, save the result as a Gist and share it with the world.